Does EquipmentShare.com (EQPT) Pay a Dividend? (2026)

 Short answer

-EQPT (EQPT) currently returns little or nothing as a dividend.
+No. There is no dividend on EQPT in our data and the yield is 0%.
 EquipmentShare trades around the high teens per share in mid-2026, well below its roughly $34 peak just after the January 2026 IPO, giving it a market cap in the $4.5 to $5.6 billion range depending on the day.
 The company earns a large adjusted EBITDA but very thin net income because of heavy depreciation and interest from its capital-intensive fleet, so valuation leans on EBITDA and growth rather than earnings multiples.
 Guidance calls for 2026 revenue of roughly $5.0 to $5.5 billion, so the market is pricing continued rapid expansion against real leverage and cyclicality.

 The bottom line on the EQPT dividend

-EQPT (EQPT) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+There is not one.
+EquipmentShare.com (EQPT) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the EQPT guide.
 Walnut can show how EQPT fits your real portfolio.
 It is not an investment adviser.

 FAQ